misiektoja/lastfm_monitor/tests/data/config_templates/README.md

 Versions before v2.1 had no configuration file and no `--generate-config`, so there is nothing to replay for them.

+`test_config_loading.py` pins the expected file list, so a release that changes `CONFIG_BLOCK` cannot be added without a template.
+When a release leaves the block untouched, add its tag to the row above instead of a new file.

 Never edit these files.
 A released template is a historical fact.
 When a setting is renamed, add the old name to `RETIRED_CONFIG_SETTINGS` instead.